5 Things You Can Do to Instantly Improve Your Credit Score

 If possible, pay off any outstanding balances in full rather than making small contributions.
 Paying it off will save you from interest charges or additional late fees.
 Also, once paid off, the lender can mark the account as “paid in full,” so it reports more favorably to your credit report.

-Getting any past due accounts paid up to date should be a top priority to avoid any accounts being charged off or sent to a collection agency.
+Getting any past due accounts paid up to date should be a top priority.
+This will allow you to avoid any accounts being charged off or sent to a collection agency.

 3. Reduce revolving account balances